 Almost 300,000 more pensioners are now living in poverty than in 2012/13.
 14 million people live in poverty in the UK – over one in five of the population – including 1.9 million pensioners.
 In addition to these shocking figures, it has been found that women are slightly more likely to be living in poverty than men.
 Similarly, single older adults are significantly more likely to live alone with fewer resources.

 But, how is this related to health issues in the elderly?
 Poverty affects senior health in many ways.
-This can start with being if you’re unable to afford the correct social and medical care, and other essential senior healthcare needs.
+This can start with being unable to afford the correct social and medical care, and other essential senior healthcare needs.

 Sometimes, how much money you or your family has isn’t something that you can control.
 However, there are many ways of dealing with the situation and finding support.
 Talk to someone about your feelings, surround yourself with people that respect you (no matter your situation).
 If you are worried about somebody, support them by firstly not judging or embarrassing them about their situation.
 There are also many charities and organisations which will provide support, including local food banks and The Salvation Army.